 Conclusions--Sustainability is not just for "green" hippies anymore

-Keeping data close to the eyeballs not only makes monitoring more efficient, it benefits the environment.
+Keeping data close to the eyeballs not only makes monitoring more efficient, but it also benefits the environment.
 There is lower latency and reduced carbon emissions.
-No need for hyperscale cloud computing or equipment that gets thrown away.
+No need for hyper-scale cloud computing or equipment that gets thrown away.
 Predictive maintenance becomes easier to plan, reducing downtime, making infrastructure run more smoothly, and this reduces pollution.